Bulgaria–Ukraine relations: Present day

 Bulgaria supported the Ukrainian position following the 2014 annexation of Crimea by the Russian Federation and the subsequent War in Donbass, with Bulgarian President Rumen Radev calling the annexation a violation of international law.
-Bulgaria became a strong supporter of Ukraine after the country was was invaded by Russia in 2022.
+Bulgaria became a strong supporter of Ukraine after the country was invaded by Russia in 2022.
 The country accepted up to 500,000 Ukrainian refugees fleeing the war.
 Bulgarian Prime Minister Kiril Petkov visited Kyiv in April 2022 as a show of support to the country.
-Bulgaria became a critical supplier of diesel, weapons and ammunition to Ukraine in the early stages of the war, and Bulgaria took a leading role in the imposition of sanctions against Russia on the initiative of Prime Minister Petkov and Finance Minister Asen Vasilev during a meeting with other EU delegates.
+Bulgaria became a critical supplier of diesel, weapons and ammunition to Ukraine in the early stages of the war, and Bulgaria took a leading role in the imposition of sanctions against Russia on the initiative of Prime Minister Petkov and Finance Minister Assen Vassilev during a meeting with other EU delegates.
 Bulgarian weapons factories have also been repairing damaged Ukrainian tanks.

 Economic ties

-Bulgarian exports to Ukraine vary in the range of 250-350 million euros per year.
+Bulgarian exports to Ukraine vary in the range of 250–350 million euros per year.
 The principal Bulgarian exports to Ukraine are fertilizers, pharmaceuticals, machinery and electrical products.
-In terms of Ukrainian exports, they hover around 500-600 million euros per year.
+In terms of Ukrainian exports, they hover around 500–600 million euros per year.
 Ukrainian exports to Bulgaria are concentrated in concentrated in semi-finished products of iron or non-alloy steels, sunflower and ammonia.